6 Best Practices For EV Charger Network Migration

 OCPP = Interoperability By Design

-The chargers in this project supported OCPP, an open standard that governs communication between EV chargers and CMS platforms.
-The new CMS, EV Connect, is also certified OCPP.
+The chargers in this project supported OCPP, an open standard that governs communication between EV chargers and CSMS platforms.
+The new CSMS, EV Connect, is also certified OCPP.
 Because of this commitment to OCPP by both BTC POWER and EV Connect:

 In short, OCPP turned a complex transition into a manageable process and avoided vendor lock-in.